 If you have terrible tasting water, or just want to make sure you aren’t ingesting a bunch of rubbish from the drinking water, then I believe Berkey units are the best water related decision you’ll ever make.

 With a starting price of $228.00 USD, it may not seem like the least expensive water filter on the market, but if you do the math, it certainly makes sense in the long run.
 I’m pretty sure people won’t stop needing water in the next few years.

-Update: I’ve been using this unit for about 3 months now, and it’s still working very well.
+Update: I’ve been using Travel Berkey water filter for about 3 months now, and it’s still working very well.
 However, what I will say is that I’ve been having to scrub the filter with a tooth-brush and re-prime it about once per month.
 Why?
-Simply put, the water here in Montreal is absolutely disgusting.
+Simply put, the water here in North York is absolutely disgusting.

 Given that the water tastes so good, and cleaning/re-priming both filters only takes about two minutes (I timed it), I don’t mind in the slightest.
 Still highly recommend choosing this filtration system over the alternatives.
 The cleaning is just the price you pay for a solid reverse osmosis water filter.